 One study¹ even found that 99% of learners believe accessing courses on a mobile device increased overall learning.
 Many learning management systems also support advances in online learning including gamification, micro-learning, social learning, and analytics that help measure engagement statistics.

-Branding and Alignment - Companies can brand their LMS with corporate logos and messaging content.
+Companies can brand LMS systems with corporate logos and messaging content.
 Users access courses through a dashboard that’s customized to the enterprise so all employees receive a custom training experience unique to their company.

 Using the insights garnered from data and analytics in an LMS, employers can monitor the success of different courses and programs to continually retarget, adjust, and improve training and development.